Rise to Success: Career Highlights of Jensen Huang

 In 2007, Jensen Huang earned US$24.6 million as CEO, ranking him as the 61st highest paid U.S. CEO by Forbes.

-In 2008, Nvidia contributed funds to establish a classroom at the Beijing Haidian Foreign Language Shi Yan School for students affected by the 2008 Wenchuan earthquake in China.
-Jensen Huang also donated US$30 million to Stanford University to establish the Jen-Hsun Huang School of Engineering Center.
+In 2008, under Jensen Huang's leadership, Nvidia funded the construction of a classroom at the Beijing Haidian Foreign Language Shi Yan School to assist students affected by the Wenchuan earthquake.

-In 2019, Jensen Huang donated $2 million to his former school, Oneida Baptist Institute, for the construction of Huang Hall.
+In 2019, Jensen Huang donated $2 million to the Oneida Baptist Institute in Kentucky, where he studied as a young immigrant, to fund the construction of Jen-Hsun Huang Hall.

 As of November 2024, Jensen Huang maintains a relatively flat management structure at Nvidia, with around 60 direct reports.